ZelphirKaltstahl/german-exercises/deutsch-uebungen-en.md

 # Concept

 The chapters of this document deal with properties of the German language, which I observed to be difficult to learn for German learners and especially Chinese native speakers learning German.
-I try to convey the grammar for each of these properties as simple as possible, to give examples and to think of exercises, in which the learner can apply what they learned.
-Hoping, that this enables the learner to deduce and memorize the patterns of proper application of the learned from examples, in case the learner cannot deduce it from the grammar.
+I try to convey the grammar for each of these properties as simply as possible, to give examples and to think of exercises, in which the learner can apply what they learned.
+Hoping, that this enables the learner to deduce and memorize the patterns of proper application from the shown examples, in case the learner cannot deduce it from the grammar.

 Suggestions for improvement and indications of mistakes are always welcome.